yangqi2004/lambda-refarch-webapp/README.md

 # Serverless Reference Architecture:  Web Application
+## Note: The code is forked off aws-smaples/lambda-refarch-webapp, the change will be made to demostrate how to do end to end intrumentation using New Relic.

+##
 ## Note: The Vote Application serverless reference architecture was originally in the lambda-refarch-webapp repository and has since moved to the lambda-refarch-voteapp repository.

 The Serverless Web Application ([diagram](https://s3.amazonaws.com/aws-lambda-serverless-web-refarch/RefArch_BlogApp_Serverless.png)) demonstrates how to use [AWS Lambda](http://aws.amazon.com/lambda/) in conjunction with [Amazon API Gateway](http://aws.amazon.com/api-gateway/), [Amazon DynamoDB](http://aws.amazon.com/dynamodb/), [Amazon S3](http://aws.amazon.com/s3/), and [Amazon Cognito](http://aws.amazon.com/cognito/) to build a serverless web application.